MestreLion/srtcleaner/README.md

 A record can span over multiple lines, so use a blank line to separate each record.
-Its text is matched against each SRT entry by a simple `text in entry` comparison, in _case-insentive_ way.
+Its text is matched against each SRT entry by a simple `text in entry` comparison, in a _case-insensitive_ way.
 So if the whole text is found as part of an entry, the whole entry is removed from the SRT file.
-Escape sequences such as '\n' or '\t' are also interpreted, use it when you want to include a newline at the end of the text to match.
+Escape sequences such as '\n' and '\t' are also interpreted, so you can use '\n' when you want to include a newline at the end of the text to match.

 Example of a basic `srtcleaner.conf`:
 ```